 The LSAT is daunting, and can tax your brain as you get more and more wrapped up in studying.
 During your final stretch to your test, you should make sure you are as mentally prepared as possible for the pressures of test day.
 To help you reach a state of pure mental power and balance, I’ve compiled a list of some of my favorite LSAT confidence resources.
-Make sure to set aside some time before the test to think about how you will approach the LSAT when it begins, and especially how you will react if you encounter any difficulties.
+Set aside some time before the test to think about how you will approach the LSAT when it begins and especially how you will react if you encounter any difficulties.
 It’s an essential step, and one that can dramatically impact your score.

 - PowerScore LSAT Test Mentality Seminar.
 This is a seminar that Jon Denning and I did before a previous LSAT.
 We discuss test anxiety, how to create a stronger test mentality, and we even toss in a few neat mental tricks, too.

 - Tom Brady and the LSAT.
 Easily my personal favorite blog post of all time.
 I refer to it frequently, and I think it tells a very relevant story for LSAT takers.

 - The PowerScore LSAT Forum thread that spawned the above blog post.
 This epic thread details the conversation between Thomas—a PowerScore student—and myself.
-Thomas ended up increasing his score from a 143 to a 167, and our conversation began before he achieved that 167.
+Happily, Thomas ended up increasing his score from a 143 to a 167, and our conversation began before he achieved that 167.
 At times we end up talking about other topics, such as application essays, but in the early portion you can see Thomas’ mindset isn’t ready to score highly, but through our discussion we were able to change his outlook, and ultimately his result.

 - LSAT Anxiety and the Power of Positive Thinking.
 An excellent blog by Jon Denning on how to broadly view the LSAT in positive terms.